SCHOOL OF EDUCATION

 Dean: Bette S. Bergeron

-The School of Education offers the following programs of study leading to graduate degrees: specialist degree in educational administration; Master of Science in Education with majors in curriculum and instruction, educational administration, instructional technology, kinesiology, literacy education, secondary education, and special education; Master of Science with a major in learning, culture and society, and speech language pathology; specialist degree in school psychology and educational administration; Master of Arts in Teaching; Master of Arts in psychology with specializations in clinical-adult, and industrial-organizational psychology; and Master of Science in psychology with a specialization in clinical child and school psychology.
+The School of Education offers the following programs of study leading to graduate degrees: doctoral degree in Educational Administration, specialist degree in educational administration; Master of Science in Education with majors in curriculum and instruction, educational administration, instructional technology, kinesiology, literacy education, and special education; Master of Science with majors in kinesiology with specializations in exercise physiology, sport and exercise behavior, and physical education and sport pedagogy, learning, culture and society, and speech language pathology; specialist degree in school psychology and educational administration; Master of Arts in Teaching; Master of Arts in psychology with specializations in clinical-adult, and industrial-organizational psychology; and Master of Science in psychology with a specialization in clinical child and school psychology.
 Most programs of study for the Master of Science in Education degree include a general professional core of studies consisting of EPFR 501 (Research Methods in Education), EPFR 515 (Advanced Educational Psychology), and EPFR 506 (Analysis of Educational Issues).

 In addition to graduate degree programs, described later in this section, the Department of Educational Leadership offers graduate courses in several supporting areas of study, including educational psychology, educational research, and foundations of education (including multicultural education).